mike-albano/network-impairment/README.md

 02:42:ac:12:01:01 Router_eth2
 02:42:ac:12:01:05 Server
 ```
-Now we can deduce that the 250ms delay in RTT (pings) is occurring in the upstream direction since the time delta between the Echo Reply FROM the Server and receiving it at the Client is minimal as compared to the Echo Reequest FROM the Client being recieved by the Server.
+Now we can deduce that the 250ms delay in RTT (pings) is occurring in the upstream direction since the time delta between the Echo Reply FROM the Server and receiving it at the Client is minimal as compared to the Echo Request FROM the Client being received by the Server.
 For example:
 From Client TO Server:
 ![upstream_ping](img/upstream_ping.png)
 From Server TO Client:
 ![downstream_ping](img/downstream_ping.png)
-We can also deteremine that it's not the Server introducing processing delay, by looking at the delta between the Server recieving the Echo Request and sending the Echo Reply.
+We can also determine that it's not the Server introducing processing delay, by looking at the delta between the Server receiving the Echo Request and sending the Echo Reply.
 This would be visible in tcpdump as well:
 ```
 root@3c2c5b896825:/home/server# tcpdump -n -i eth0 -ttt
 tcpdump: verbose output suppressed, use -v or -vv for full protocol decode